-2 Roles and responsibilities
+3 Roles and responsibilities

-2.1 Camden Supporting People Directorate
+3.1 Camden Council

-The Directorate includes Children's Safeguarding and Social Work (CSSW), Early Intervention and Prevention and Education divisions and these services will support the school to safeguard and promote the welfare of pupils by:
+Children's Safeguarding and Social Work (CSSW), Early Help services and Camden Learning will support the school/college to safeguard and promote the welfare of pupils by:

-- co-ordinating the delivery of integrated children's services within the borough, including an early help service - providing statutory social work services under the Children Act 1989 - providing the school with advice, support and guidance, model policies and procedures, training and dedicated lead officers with responsibility for child protection, safeguarding and online safety - dealing with allegations against members of staff and volunteers through the Local Authority Designated Officer (LADO) - taking responsibility for those children who are missing from or not in education, including children who are known to be home educated.
+- co-ordinating the delivery of integrated children's services within the borough, including an early help service - providing statutory social work services under the Children Act 1989 - providing the school/college with advice, support and guidance, model policies and procedures, training and dedicated lead officers with responsibility for child protection, safeguarding and online safety - dealing with allegations against members of staff and volunteers through the Local Authority Designated Officer (LADO) - taking responsibility for those children who are missing from or not in education, including children who are known to be home educated.

-2.2 Governing body
+3.2 Governing body

-The governing body will ensure that the school meets its statutory duties with regard to safeguarding and protecting pupils and that the following are in place:
+The governing body will ensure that the school/college meets its statutory duties with regard to safeguarding and protecting pupils and that processes are in place to enable staff to understand the nature of safeguarding children in education and their role and responsibilities in doing so.